Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 You can compile the package's source code into a package file like this:
 `mojo package mypackage -o mypackage.mojopkg`

+The code in a .mojopkg file is parametric bytecode, obtained by compiling Mojo source code with OrcJIT.

 Now the package source code can be moved elsewhere, and the project structure looks like this:

 use_package.mojo